 In April 2018 Bristol SU launched the 'Let's Talk About Sex' survey.
-The survey was commissioned by 2017/18 Equality, Liberation and Access Officer Des Ibekwe, to help Bristol SU and the University of Bristol gain a more comprehensive understanding of students' experiences of sex and relationships whilst they are studying at UoB.
+The survey was commissioned by 2017/18 Equality, Liberation and Access Officer Des Ibekwe to help Bristol SU and the University of Bristol gain a more comprehensive understanding of students' experiences of sex and relationships.
 The survey also aimed to provide Bristol SU and the University with a greater understanding of students' experiences of sexual harassment and sexual violence.
 This was an area which the Students' Union had long campaigned on, but did not have much evidence regarding.

 The report was presented to the University of Bristol's Student Experience Committee and the Joint Forum Against Sexual Violence and Harassment, which includes members of staff from UWE, UoB, Bath Spa and the University of Bath.